||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 “Your diabolical meddling is commendable,” Beelzebub replied.
 “It is high time we brought matters to a close.
 Bring me an update and recommendations.”

-The wine glass flew from her hand and smashed against the wall.
+The wine glass flew from her grasp and smashed against the wall.
 In an instant she was awake, fumbling wildly for the bedside lamp.
-Her scrabbling hand found the light and switched it on.
-The malevolent shadows and flickering flames vanished in a blink of an eye, leaving innocuous wavering curtains and a blood-red splatter of wine on the wall.
+Her hand found the light and switched it on.
+The malevolent shadows and flickering flames vanished in a blink of an eye, revealing the innocuous wavering curtains and a blood-red splatter of wine on the wall.

 Trembling, Susan reached to the record player and turned it off.
 She stared at the album cover on the floor.
 She had hoped playing the old songs would trigger memories of happier times.
 Adding a bottle of wine to the mix had in hindsight been a very bad idea.